influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v0.12/guides/downsampling_and_retention.md

 > **Clarifying** `default` **vs.** `DEFAULT`

 > `default`: The name of the RP that InfluxDB automatically generates when you create a new database.
-It has an infinite duration and a replication factor set to the number of nodes in the cluster.
+It has an infinite duration and a replication factor set to one.
 It is initially the `DEFAULT` RP as well, but that can be altered.

 > `DEFAULT`: The RP that InfluxDB writes to if you do not supply an explicit RP in the write.